Niko-kang/GOAL/_pages/Misc.md

 Nature lover
 ======
 I'd love to roam through nature — from soaring peaks to the deepest abysses, from drifting clouds to distant stars, from endless grassland pastures to the whispering seaside.
-Whenever I have a holiday, I enjoy going hiking or camping.image
+Whenever I have a holiday, I enjoy going hiking or camping.
 ![image](../image/t1.png)

 Music